mtsdb/Alx_DjangoLearnLab/social_media_api/README.md

 The custom user model extends Django's AbstractUser with:
 - bio: Text field for user biography
-- profile_picture: CharField for profile picture URL
+- profile_picture: Image field for profile picture
 - followers: Many-to-many relationship for following other users

 ## Authentication